Gustavo-SF/GCloud-Translation-With-Python/README.md

 First we add the Cloud SDK distribution URI with:

-'echo "deb [signed-by=/usr/share/keyrings/cloud.google.gpg] https://packages.cloud.google.com/apt cloud-sdk main" | sudo tee -a /etc/apt/sources.list.d/google-cloud-sdk.list'
+`echo "deb [signed-by=/usr/share/keyrings/cloud.google.gpg] https://packages.cloud.google.com/apt cloud-sdk main" | sudo tee -a /etc/apt/sources.list.d/google-cloud-sdk.list`

-'sudo apt-get install apt-transport-https ca-certificates gnupg'
+`sudo apt-get install apt-transport-https ca-certificates gnupg`

 We import the Google Cloud public key

-'curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key --keyring /usr/share/keyrings/cloud.google.gpg add -'
+`curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key --keyring /usr/share/keyrings/cloud.google.gpg add -`

 Update and install the Cloud SDK.

-'sudo apt-get update && sudo apt-get install google-cloud-sdk'
+`sudo apt-get update && sudo apt-get install google-cloud-sdk`

 You should now have it installed.
 To start using it you should now connect to the account you are going to use.

-'gcloud init'.
+`gcloud init`

 You will be asked about which project you will want to connect to.
 In this case you should create a new one which will enseforth be identified as '[PROJECT]'